 I originally recreated them for my daughter’s third birthday.
 This has been our favorite family movie since she was a baby, so it was really fun to enjoy some food inspired by it!

-If you’re not familiar with the plot, a fox, who used to steal food from farmers for a living, is now married with a child and working as a newspaper man.
+If you’re not familiar with the plot, a fox, who used to take food from farmers for a living, is now married with a child and working as a newspaper man.

-He gets the itch to start stealing again, and after a lot of shenanigans we come face to face with one of the farmer’s wives, Mrs. Bean.
+I won’t spoil the whole movie for you, but after a while he gets the itch to start grabbing chickens again, and after a lot of shenanigans we come face to face with one farmer’s wife, Mrs. Bean.

 What are nutmeg ginger apple snaps?